jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

     A &=  (MV^{-1})^\mathsf{T}.
 \end{align*} $$

-The matrix $(MV^{-1})^\mathsf{T}$ is the transformation matrix to transform the object space normal vectors to the view space that ensures the view space normal vectors are perpendicular to the surface.
+The matrix $(MV^{-1})^\mathsf{T}$ is the transformation matrix to transform the model space normal vectors to the view space that ensures the view space normal vectors are perpendicular to the surface.
 ````

 Edit the vertex shader so that is looks like the following.